BGI-DEV-REG/HHAAMSTAR/README.md

 (Article Link)

 ## Cell segmentation workflow
-We followed the method of [Wei et al.](https://www.science.org/doi/10.1126/science.abp9444), the tools can be explored in https://github.com/BGI-DEV-REG/ARTISTA/tree/main/code/RYtools/Tools
+We followed the method of cell segmentation described by [Wei et al.](https://www.science.org/doi/10.1126/science.abp9444).

+The tools used in this study can be explored at https://github.com/BGI-DEV-REG/ARTISTA/tree/main/code/RYtools/Tools

 ## Contact